-With 'Why Maskey?' being the dominating topic of conversation for me at the moment I wanted to share the story so far with everyone who visits the Maskey.uk site and continue to document the Maskey journey for anyone who is interested.
+With this being the dominating topic of conversation for me at the moment I wanted to share the story so far with everyone who visits our website and continue to document the Maskey journey.

-Update June 2020 - Since launching Maskey just 6 weeks ago, Maskey and our Vendamask machines have recently been featured on BBC Radio, BBC Birmingham, The Vanessa Feltz Show, ITV News, BBC News, TV Tokyo, The Sun, Huffington Post, Time Out, The Daily Mail, Washington Times, Evening Standard, The Metro, Planet Vedning and a number of other high profile magazines and newspapers.
-Search Google News for 'Maskey' or 'Vendamask' to see full coverage.
+The business has been featured on The One Show, BBC Radio, BBC Birmingham, The Vanessa Feltz Show, ITV News, BBC News, TV Tokyo, The Sun, Huffington Post, Time Out, OK Magazine, The Daily Mail, Washington Times, Evening Standard, The Metro, Planet Vending and a number of other high profile magazines and newspapers.

 Where it began ...

 The idea came to me whilst speaking to my neighbour and friend Russell who owns a suit manufacturing company.
 His business was struggling due to the pandemic and I just asked him if he would be able to manufacture fashionable face masks, to which he replied "Yes, of course".